nodejs/node-addon-api/doc/property_descriptor.md

 - `napi_value value`
 - `Napi::Name`

-**This signature is deprecated.
+**The above signature is deprecated.
 It will result in a memory leak if used.**

 ```cpp
 static Napi::PropertyDescriptor Napi::PropertyDescriptor::Accessor (